Chadtech/return/readme.md

 ```elm
     ( editThing model, thingCmd (getData model))
 ```
-Unfortunately this turns out to be not so nice if you write a lot of Elm.
+Unfortunately this turns out to be not so nice.
 We have to type this tuple a lot, and doing so is a hassle because there are characters on the left, right, and center of the tuple you have to type.
-It would be must easier if you only had to put your cursor in one spot.
+It would be much easier if you only had to put your cursor in one spot rather than jump around.
 As an alternative some of us began using our own infix operators; most notably the folks at NoRedInk use the ["rocket" operator](http://package.elm-lang.org/packages/NoRedInk/rocket-update/latest).
 ```elm
     model => thingCmd